Nationally Recognized Diabetes Care at Avera St. Luke's

 We're Here to Help You

-Our Diabetes Wellness Services team cares for patients with type 1 and type 2 diabetes and offers intensive insulin therapy, insulin pump, diabetic and nutrition education by a team of Certified Diabetes Educators (CDE), nurses and dietitians.
+Our Diabetes Wellness Services team of diabetes educators, nurses and dietitians cares for patients with type 1 and type 2 diabetes, offering intensive insulin therapy, insulin pump assistance, diabetic and nutrition education.

 Living With Diabetes